ErwinJobse/risiriplugin/README.md

 ![](risiri.PNG)

+## About
+RiSiRi Plugin is developed for RiSiRi.

 ## Deployment
 1. Copy the project to your local htdocs folder
-2. Setup a database for wordpress
+2. Setup a database for wordpress called "risiri"

 ## Built With
 * Wordpress